|Bruce Dale Jones|

 March 9, 1964 - In the Alabama case New York Times v.
 Sullivan, the U.S. Supreme Court handed down a landmark free speech decision.
 A Montgomery city commissioner, L. B. Sullivan, had sued the Times for running a factually inaccurate ad that criticized the city's handling of civil rights demonstrators.
 Citing the First Amendment the court ruled against Sullivan, thereby strengthening the right to freely criticize government.

 March 9, 1972 – Bruce Dale Jones, 20, of Evergreen, Ala., was killed in action at Tan Son Nhut Airbase in Gia Dinh, South Vietnam, where he was serving as a sergeant in the Air Force’s 377th Security Police Squadron.
+He was buried in the Rabb Cemetery in Conecuh County.

 March 9, 1973 – Major League Baseball third baseman Aaron Boone was born in La Mesa, Calif.
 He would go on to play for the Cincinnati Reds, the New York Yankees, the Cleveland Indians, the Florida Marlins, the Washington Nationals and the Houston Astros.